GabLeRoux/docker-ansible/ReadMe.md

 ### There are already a lot of ansible docker images out there, why a new one?

 I don't trust people when it comes to running critical code against infrastructure.
 If you wish to use this, I recommend you to fork it and build your own.
+There are many good alternatives, notably [William-Yeh/docker-ansible](https://github.com/William-Yeh/docker-ansible), but I found it was kind of big or doing too many things.
+Installing ansible is quite easy so I made a single image based on alpine so it's small. :)

 ### How is this image deployed to docker hub?